PEtab-dev/petab_sciml/doc/introduction.rst

 How to read the documentation
 -----------------------------

-If you are new to PEtab SciML, start with the Getting Started tutorial.
+If you are new to PEtab SciML, start with the :doc:`Getting Started tutorial <tutorial>`.
 It is a prerequisite for the How-to guides, which cover different model scenarios (e.g., Neural ODEs, ML model upstream of the ODE).
-For a complete description of all options when defining a SciML problem, see the Format specification.
+For a complete description of all options when defining a SciML problem, see the :doc:`Format specification <format>`.

 Why a SciML data format?
 ------------------------

 There are several technical challenges with training SciML models.
-Firstly, coding a correct and performant loss/objective function is non-trivial, especially for more complex models like those events or partial observability.
+Firstly, coding a correct and performant loss/objective function is non-trivial, especially for more complex scenarios like models with events/callbacks or partial observability.
 Secondly, efficient training requires gradients computed via automatic differentiation (AD).
 Although frameworks like JAX, PyTorch and the Julia SciML ecosystem support AD-compatible code, it can still be challenging to write performant code.
-Similarly, porting models between frameworks to leverage framework-specific benefits is time-consuming because each AD framework uses different syntax.
+Similarly, porting models between frameworks to leverage framework-specific benefits is time-consuming because each AD backend uses different syntax.
 As a result, training setups are often hard-coded to a single framework.
-This undermines reusability, both for extending prior work and for creating benchmark collections that can run across AD frameworks.
+This undermines reusability, both for extending prior work and for creating benchmark collections that can run across different toolboxes.

-All this motivated PEtab SciML.
-By providing a programming-language-independent, accessible, table-based format, specifying the training objective becomes simpler.
-A standard specification also lets importers in suitable frameworks (e.g., JAX, Julia) be engineered for performance and correctness across the entire standard rather than for ad-hoc use cases.
-Together, these points improve exchangeability, correctness, and overall reproducibility.
+PEtab SciML solves these problems by providing a human-writable, tabular, language-independent specification of the training objective.
+This further enables generic importers in different ecosystems (e.g., JAX, Julia SciML) to generate correct, performant training objectives without ad-hoc, per-project engineering.
+Together, this improves exchangeability and overall reproducibility.

 Getting Help with and Extending PEtab SciML